-- The course starts with an introduction to computer applications Windows and Microsoft Office Suite, including Word and Excel.
+- The course starts with an introduction to computer applications, Windows and Microsoft Office Suite, including Word and Excel.
 The development of basic drafting skills using AutoCAD software will occupy the bulk of the course.
-The student will also be introduced to Google SketchUp.
+Students will also be introduced to Google SketchUp.

 - MATH1002 Computations

-- This course is designed to help the student understand the application of basic mathematical concepts in the field of building technology.
-Emphasis is placed on basic arithmetic: algebraic operations, geometry, and trigonometric functions.
+- This course is designed to help students understand the application of basic mathematical concepts in the field of building technology.
+Emphasis is placed on basic arithmetic: algebraic operations, geometry and trigonometric functions.

 - ARCH1001 Presentation 1

-- The learners experiment with a variety of architectural presentation techniques.
-Exercises include a final presentation drawing, an oblique drawing of a building interior, and a one-point perspective of a residential interior.
+- Students experiment with a variety of architectural presentation techniques.
+Exercises include a final presentation drawing, an oblique drawing of a building interior and a one-point perspective of a residential interior.